Jaimierl/reading-notes/401/Class29DJCustom.md

 # Django Custom Users

-This topic matters in relation to what we are studying in this module:

-Either answer provided questions or summarize this module and explain the topic via an analogy to something everyday.
+This topic matters in relation to what we are studying in this module as we will be expanding on the use of models to include custom users.
+It is really useful that they have an included user model, although it seems like it is most practical to create a custom user model.
+When looking at this Django user creation, I wonder if any of this information is accessible to the user the way certain elements can be visible to the user through inspecting the elements.
+If any of the security or administrator permission code can be made available to users, the site could be more susceptible to hacking attacks.
+All in all, learning how to create a custom user with authentication looks like an interesting security step that I am excited to learn more about.

 [Reading Notes Home Page](README.md)